marvolo3d/dotfiles/README.md

 * add commonly used shell scripts
     * wacom (linux)
     * screencap (linux)
-* investigate storing some of maya, nuke, and mari configs
+* investigate storing some of maya, houdini, nuke, and mari configs
     * and possibly zbrush for osx
 * modify *.profile* and *.bashrc* to source common alias + function files
 * create checks in *.profile* and *.bashrc* to set prompt coloring based on hostname